 Either party may terminate this MOU for any reason with a 30 day notice to the other party.

-If the MOU is terminated for any reason actual costs incurred by either party of termination shall be reimbursed for an amount determined by mutual agreement of both parties.
+If the MOU is terminated for any reason actual costs incurred by either party prior to the final date of termination, shall be reimbursed for an amount determined by mutual agreement of both parties.

 CONDITIONS OF THE PARTIES’ OBLIGATIONS